mapbox/mapbox-vision-ar-android/README.md

 ## Installation and setup

 The Vision SDK is currently in limited public beta.
 Contact our team to [request access](https://vision.mapbox.com/#application) and receive installation instructions.

+## Note

+Please checkout to `master` branch to compile the project. `dev` is development branch and could contain not stable code